Intrum uudistuu

 We collect and process your personal data that is necessary for the provision of our services, among other things, such as:

-• Your identification and contact information, such as name, social security number or date of birth, address, phone number, email address and bank contact information
+• Your identification and contact information, such as name, personal identity code or date of birth, address, phone number, email address, potential bank contact information and contact transaction information.

-• Your data related to collection and invoicing, such as; the case number of your collection cases, the receivable, the amount and basis of the receivable, as well as the information regarding its payment and other information related to you collection case.
-These include the necessary information we receive from the authorities and public registers, such as public credit information, authority decisions and enforcements.
-In addition the information necessary for handling the invoicing and/or collection notified to us by the original contract party.
+• Your data related to collection and invoicing, such as; the case number of your collection case, client reference number, the creditor, the amount and basis of the receivable, as well as the information regarding its payment and other information related to you collection case.
+These also include the necessary information we receive from authorities and public registers, such as public credit information, authority decisions and enforcements.
+In addition, the information necessary for handling the invoicing and/or collection notified to us by the original contract party.
 If necessary, we also process information about vehicles such as ownership and/or keeper information.
 We also process recordings of phone conversations with our customer service.

-• Information you may have provided to us about the reasons for the payment delay.
-These can include personal, family or work-related reasons.
+• Information you may have provided to us regarding the reasons for the payment delay.
+These may include personal, family or work-related reasons.

 • Information about third parties related to the debt collection case, such as the names and contact information of authorized persons, trustees or other contact persons.